swannodette/baduk/_posts/2016-08-05-us-go-congress-day6.markdown

 Nate Eagle, Shawn Legocki and I took a thirty minute walk down Commonwealth Avenue to the Korean spot I heard about - Myung Dong.
-The walk was really pleasant thanks to the mild temperatue and the company.
+The walk was really pleasant thanks to the mild temperature and the company.
 When we arrived we ordered kalbi BBQ, bimbimbap, haemul pajun, doenjang chigae and soju.
 All of it was pretty delicious and I was happy that everyone enjoyed my choices.
 Over dinner we traded stories